Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 Elrohir opened his mouth to reply, but the Elf lord held up his hand to silence him.
 "Estel is safe," he added.
 "That is what is important."
 The younger twin only nodded.

-But Aragorn shook his head, quickly lifting it to look Elrond.
+But Estel shook his head, quickly lifting it to look at Elrond.
 "I'm not tiwed, Ada," he answered, causing the dark-haired Elf to chuckle.
 "Can I stay with you?
 To hewp Thwan'dil?"

 Elrond smiled, leaving a soft kiss on the mortal boy's forehead.
 "Aye, tithen pen," he muttered.
 "You may."
-Aragorn smiled, wrapping his arms tightly around his foster father's neck.
+Estel smiled, wrapping his arms tightly around his foster father's neck.

 "I did not intend to sleep for the entire day, mellon-nín," Thranduil said with a grin as he took a spoonful of the herb soup the house's cooks had prepared for supper.